aaandrades/react-maps/README.md

 - Vite: ^2.8.0
 - Sweetalert2: 11.4.8

+### :hammer: Demostration

+You can enter directly to the link https://react-mapping.netlify.app/

 ### :bulb: Run the App

 To run locally, clone the repo, execute `npm install` and then `npm run dev`.